 So that got me wondering… could I make my own wood signs to hang up?
 If so, what would I use?

-I’ve worked with vinyl a lot, so figured there might be some way to make a reusable stencil, and I’m here to say it works great!
+I’ve worked with vinyl a lot, so figured there might be some way to make a reusable stencil for stenciling on wood, and I’m here to say it works great!

 So here it is, a quick tutorial on how to stencil on wood.

 - tricks for getting letters on wood

 - how to know if you should use acrylic paint or chalk paint

 - and how to stencil on wood without bleeding, including on a stained wood surface.

 (That last one is KEY!)

 I’ll be using a Cricut in this tutorial, but if you don’t have one, I have a method that will work great for you too.